-- Via Council's Smarty Grants portal on the form provided by Council; - By the date agreed in the funding agreement; - With supporting documents include receipts or other supporting documentation that shows expenditure of Council grant funds.
+- Via Council's Smarty Grants portal on the form provided by Council; - By the date agreed in the funding agreement; - With supporting documents including receipts or other supporting documentation that shows expenditure of Council grant funds.
 Further information about the types of supporting documentation will be outlined in the individual grant procedures.

-Any unspent Council grant money must be returned to Council.
+Any unspent Council grant money in excess of \$150 must be returned to Council.